 Deleted: LU 76: A Master Plan is encouraged fro Essential Public Facilities.
 The purpose of the Master Plan is to incorporate all proposed new development, redevelopment and/or expansion of an existing development.
 A Master Plan is a comprehensive long-range plan for the use of the property.
-Its purpose is to guide the growth and development of the facility so that they serve their users and benefit the community.¶
+Its purpose Is to guide the growth and development of the facility so that they serve their users and benefit the community.¶

-A Master Plan shall include:¶

-<#>a Statement of Justification for the proposed development;¶

-<#>a narrative description and drawings of uses existing on the site (including historic sites and environmentally critical areas);¶

-<#>uses to be developed on site;¶

-<#>blocation of existing/proposed uses;¶
+A Master Plan shall include:¶ <#>a Statement of Justification for the proposed development;¶ <#>a narrative description and drawings of uses existing on the site (including historic sites and environmentally critical areas);¶ <#>uses to be developed on site;¶ <#>catholication of existing/proposed uses;¶

-<#>bulk and scale of

-Total and scale of existing/proposed uses;¶ Conceptual architectural design of proposed structures/integration of new and existing uses OR a process by which the applicant will submit a specific architectural design at the time when a specific development is proposed;¶
+<#>bulk and scale of existing/proposed uses;¶ <#>conceptual architectural design of proposed structures/integration of new and existing uses OR a process by which the applicant will submit a specific architectural design at the time when a specific development is proposed;¶

-<#>existing/conceptual proposed landscaping (native vegetation and decorative plantings) OR a process by which the applicant will submit a specific architectural design at the time when a specific development if proposed;
+<#>existing/conceptual proposed landscaping (native vegetation and decorative plantings) OR a process by which the applicant will submit a specific architectural design at the time when a specific development if proposed;¶

-proposed:¶

-<#>existing/conceptual proposed

-access, parking plans:¶

-<#>buffers, as appropriate, between
+<#>existing/conceptual proposed access, parking plans;¶ <#>buffers, as appropriate, between

-on-site uses:¶